AurelianSpodarec/spotify-clone/README.md

 ## Features

+- Pages
+  - Not Found (404)
-- Browse Genres
+  - Home
-- Search Feature
+  - Search Page
-  - Artists
+  - Artists List
+  - Artist Single

 ### Branches

 `Master` is used for production
 `Staging` is used for QA
 `Dev` is used for development

 ## Project Setup